ElCuboNegro/owly-torre-chrome--extension/README.md

 ###### chrome local storage
 - you can access settings, your general user data and the prediction
-    - open console in background page or Data Selfie Me page (Alt+Cmd+J on a Mac)
+    - open console in background page or OwO Me page (Alt+Cmd+J on a Mac)
     - copy ```chrome.storage.local.get(function(data){console.log(data)})```
     - press Enter

 - you can delete your prediction results to start new
-    - open console in background page or Data Selfie Me page (Alt+Cmd+J on a Mac)
+    - open console in background page or OwO Me page (Alt+Cmd+J on a Mac)
     - copy ```chrome.storage.local.remove(["alchemy", "applymagicsauce", "personality"])```
     - press Enter